Broward County Pool Services Providers

 How to Read an Entry

-Each listing entry follows a fixed schema.
+Each provider entry follows a fixed schema.
 The header line states the business name followed by its DBPR license number in parentheses where applicable — for example, a certified pool contractor would display a CPC number, while an unregistered maintenance-only provider would carry no license designation in that field.

 Below the header, a single-line service category tag identifies which of the four classification tiers applies.
 The zip code field lists every Broward County zip code the provider has indicated as a service area, not necessarily the business's mailing address.
 Where a provider has flagged permit-relevant work types, a bracketed note such as [Permit-Required Services] appears before the contact line.